mahimasingh1502/contact_list/README.md

-# contact_list-
-A Contact List Website
+A Contact List
+Made with Express.js
+Here you can add phone numbers and also you can delete them.